gillyspy/emoji-obs/Readme.md

 ## Steps to Deploy
 1. fork my github repo https://github.com/gillyspy/emoji-obs (master branch of course)
+2. Use node version that is compatible (I tried v12.21.0)
-2. Run `npm install`
+3. Run `npm install`
+4. modify the webpack.config.js file to the host and port that you want
-3. Make changes.
+5. Make changes.
 Examples:
     * Change default emojis in \app\scripts\modules\Init.js
     * Change which of the defaults are sticky in the same file
         * Load your own "afk" (💤) image in folder app\assets\img\afk.gif -- Anything with an aspect ratio of 1.8 should be fine
+6. Launch a server with `npm run dev`

 ## Steps to Quick Setup
 1. Create a new scene (or use the default "Scene" )
  	* Setup your camera as you like (part of basic OBS setup)
 2. Add to your scene a "Browser" element
 3. Put in the public URL of wherever you deploy it
     * It should end up like this: